JordanAnthonyKing/japanese/japanese.md

 This is not a sentence we would ever say in English, once we have established that we are talking about &rsquo;the ball&rsquo; we would instead refer to the ball with it:

-> The ball rolled downm the hill.
+> The ball rolled down the hill.
 When it got to the bottom it hit a sharp stone and it was punctured and all the air came out of it.

 If we were to completely omit *it* the sentence would still be easy to understand, we don&rsquo;t *need* to use this it marker each time, but English grammar **demands** it.
 Japanese does not, hence the &rsquo;invisible&rsquo; が carriage.